raceychan/ididi/docs/tutorial.md

     return service
 ```

->[!NOTE] DependencyGraph does NOT have to be a global singleton
+>[!NOTE] Graph does NOT have to be a global singleton

-Although we use `dg` extensively to represent an instance of DependencyGraph for the convenience of explaination,
+Although we use `dg` extensively to represent an instance of Graph for the convenience of explaination,
 it **DOES NOT** mean it has to be a *global singleton*.
 These are some examples you might inject it into your fastapi app at different levels.

-### DependencyGraph as an app-level instance
+### Graph as an app-level instance

 ```py
 import typing as ty